fimbul-works/godot-yaml/project/addons/yaml/README.md

 When parsing YAML with a custom class that returns a `YAMLResult`:

-- If `from_dict` returns a `YAMLResult` with an error, the entire parse operation will fail
+- If `deserialize` returns a `YAMLResult` with an error, the entire parse operation will fail
 - The error message from your custom class will be propagated to the parse result
 - This allows for detailed validation errors with custom messages